dansmyers/ProgrammingWithAI/Activities/1-URL_Shortener.md

 If you have time, try one more round of development to add a route `GET /{short_id}` that will match any generated shortened URL and perform a redirection to the corresponding real page saved in the dictionary of mappings.

 Use the same strategy of prompting a general AI for suggestions, then prompting the server code to add the new feature.

+Once you have this implemented, you have a general URL shortener app.
+To make it better, the next step would be to upgrade to a real backend database to store the mappings instead of a temporary in-memory dictionary.

+## Lessons Learned

+Developing with AI is powerful, but surprisingly tricky.

+- TAB-based development is dangerous.
+Use it for true autocomplete, where you're generating something you would type anyway, but not for design decisions.

+- Develop incrementally.
+Be carefuly about generating more code that you can meaningfully understand and assess in one step.
+Later, automated testing frameworks will help maange this problem.

+- Think about interfaces.
+AI may be able to generate the internal parts of an application, but you need to make sure different components agree on how data is going to be exchanged and functions are going to be called.

+- AI likes to generate complex code, maybe more complex than you really need at the current stage.
+Review your prompts and generations and simplify them if necessary.